0xdefaceme/whitepaper/README.md

 the exploitable contract.
 In that case, the attacker should wait for the ETH to be restocked by the contract owner.

-In this section, we gave an overview of the incentives built into the 0xdeface protocol.
-As we now covered all technical aspects of it, we move on to explaining how we intent to build the protocol.

 #### 7. What if a legit vulnerability is committed but the contract owner choses to audit the contract code themselves instead of paying the bounty?

 Assume an attacker finds a vulnerability and commits it.
 A contract owner could